dannycab/phy482msu_s2020/notes/04-slides.md

 ## Announcements

-* Project homework is graded
+* Project homework is being graded (will finish tonight)
   * Use GitHub Desktop to sync for feedback
   * Quite a few empty repositories...
     * Please come see me ASAP if you need help with GitHub